 Unfortunately, while waiting to see the specialist and taking another round of steroids, I developed a pout of Vertigo that my patient, caring husband saw me through.
 On Mother’s Day, I sat on the couch recovering from such a wicked ordeal as vertigo presents itself, waiting on my daughter (our youngest) and her husband, who had phoned earlier asking if it was a good time for them to visit.

 As my youngest, walked around to face me, I will never forget her glowing appearance.
 She held a picture of a sonogram; Rodney and I were again going to be grandparents.
 I can’t tell you what all passed through my mind: “I’m an invalid; my oldest daughter will not get to have the first ‘born’ grandchild,” on and on my thoughts raced.
 How could I be happy?
 “Lord, I want to hold that grandbaby and be a help!”

 My appointment with the neurosurgeon on May 19, 2015 brought much peace.
 He explained the nerves in my left foot were damaged and he could not say that surgery would help.
 So instead of surgery, he wrote out a prescription for physical therapy knowing the best thing was building my core (for my back’s sake) and strengthening my leg.
 Glory Hallelujah!
 I continue practicing my core building and using those exercises to this day for strengthening my back.
 And that’s exactly what God was doing in my heart and life (strengthening) for “higher ground” during those long 9 months.
-(That’s what He continues to do even now with the Coronavirus on the loose.)
+(That’s what He continues to do even now through a virus or any of life’s ordeals).